Mortar and Pestle

 The Newell House is fortunate to be part of the preservation of these artifacts and continues to tell the story of the indigenous people and cultures of the Native American tribes of Oregon.
 We have a significant collection of early basket, bead, and leather work, sorted and displayed by individual tribe.

-We are also honored to be the home of the ceremonial possessions of Princess Lottie of Coos Bay, the last full blooded Indian Princess of the Coos Bay Tribe.
+We are also honored to have been the home of the ceremonial possessions of Princess Lottie of Coos Bay, the last full blooded Indian Princess of the Coos Bay Tribe.
+Lottie’s dress has been restored to the Confederated Tribes of Coos, Lower Umpqua, and Siuslaw Indians in a moving ceremony, and a replica is being made for the museum by the tribes.
 Find out more about her story next time you visit the museum!